JuliaComputing/gRPCClient.jl/README.md

 - `grpc_status`: grpc status code for this request
 - `message`: any error message if request was not successful

+## TODO

+- Concurrent use of gRPCClient is still somewhat flaky.

 ## Credits

 This package was originally developed at [Julia Computing](https://juliacomputing.com)